vlgiitr/GenZoo/VAE/readme.md

 - `train.py`-  Has the loss function , also the function to display images in a grid , save the reconstructed training images and also the model.
 Basically handles the training.
 - `model.py` - Contains the VAE model , the encoder , decoder , forward functions.
 - `dataloader.py` - Returns a dataloader from the MNIST dataset with given batch size .
-- `generate-py` - Generates new images and also the transition between two digits grid from a pretrained model .
+- `generate-py` - Generates new images and also the transition between two digits grid from a pretrained model.
 - `model.txt` - Contains link to a pretrained model (with z_dims =20)
 - `readme.md` - Readme giving overview of the repo
 - `requirements.txt` - Has all the required dependencies to be installed  for the repo